 Eligibility: We will accept children of parents who are registered, practicing members of St. John’s parish.

 Faith Practice: Sunday Mass is at the heart of our spiritual life as a privilege and obligation, when we celebrate the Lord’s passion, death and resurrection.
 The celebration of First Holy Communion each year is primarily a parish community celebration.
 On this understanding, the parish will give every help to parents and children, particularly those children not attending Catholic schools.
 The support of parents for this and other elements of the course cannot be emphasised enough.
 Parents will also be expected to attend a number of parents’ meetings during the programme.

-Costs: These are relatively light – just £30 per child.
-You will appreciate that the parish needs to purchase the children’s books and all the materials required to run the programme and we therefore need to make a charge.
+Costs: These are £40 per child.
+The parish purchases the children’s books and all the materials required to run the programme and we therefore need to make a charge.
 Cheques should be made payable to ‘The St John the Evangelist Catholic Parish, Tadworth.
-If this creates difficulty for you, then please have a quiet word with Father Stanislaw.
+If this creates difficulty for you, then please speak to Father.

 Prayer Partner: At baptism you chose two or more godparents.
 For First Holy Communion we ask that you and the child choose a Parish Prayer Partner to take a special interest in the child on behalf of the community.
 The prayer partner can be anybody – a godparent, a friend or a parishioner.
 Little is asked other than the person pray for the child and take a close interest.
 There is no need for the person to help out with the classes, however, he or she should be present for the big events – First Confession and the Holy Communion day itself.
 If this presents a real difficulty, then don’t worry too much – have a word with Father.
 Also look around the congregation.
 There may be someone who would be honoured and delighted to take on such a role.

 Communication: Most communication will be by e-mail but keep an eye on the newsletter and on our website.